Skip to main content

 Answer:

 There is no minimum.
 Eligibility for enrollment in the ELCIC Pension Plan and the ELCIC Group Benefits Plan is monthly earnings of 25% of YMPE.
-(Calculation of current YMPE can be found on the Life Events – Employer page.)
+(A link to the CRA page that provides the calculation of current YMPE can be found on the Life Events – Employer page.)